stacysn/react-todo-walkthrough-jquery/sprints/Sprint2.md

 );
 ```

-If we click on it we should totally see ..... nothing still.
-But no error now!
-Because our `/todos` is nested within our `'/'` route, our `App` Component needs to know what to render.
-We do this by adding one line of code to our `src/App.js`:
+4. Go back to the home page, and click on the link.
+The warning or error from before should be gone now, since the `/todos` route is defined.

+5. Note that the `Route` for `/todos` is nested within the `Route` for `'/'`.
+In `src/App.js`, add this line to tell the `App` component what to render when it has this nested relationship through routes:

 ```js
 render() {